 |resource role||A collection of permissions associated with and defined by a resource.
 A group has two roles - member and owner.
 SharePoint sites typically have 3 roles but may have additional custom roles.
 Applications can have custom roles.|

-Specialized clouds, such as Azure Government, Azure Germany, and Azure China 21Vianet, are not currently available for use.
+Specialized clouds, such as Azure Germany, and Azure China 21Vianet, are not currently available for use.

-For information about how to assign licenses to your users, see Assign or remove licenses using the Azure Active Directory portal.
-Note that entitlement management currently does not enforce license assignment for users.
+For more information about licenses, see Assign or remove licenses using the Azure Active Directory portal.